brain4tech/b4t-python-telegram-bot/README.md

 **Future plans:**

+ - add more media and interactive features (chat actions, animations and media groups)
+ - return proper values for send* - methods (eg. sendDice should return a Dice, not only response object)
+ - forward messages & reply to messages
+ - get chat-information and set chat-attributes (like photo and description)
  - download images, audio, video and documents
- - add more media and interactable features (like voice, media groups and chat actions)
- - extend location to support live locations
- - return proper values for send* - methods (eg. sendDice should return a Dice, not only response object)
- - get chat information and set chat attributes (like chat photo and description)
- - forward messages
- - reply to messages
- - improve "single-chat mode"
+ - improve Markdown formatting support
  - add time delay between requests and use timeout features
- - improve Markdown formatting support
  - documentation

 **How it works:**